-At the time of writing this Policy, the country is in the midst of the Covid-19 pandemic.
-Whilst the government has brought in measures to temporarily halt evictions (for example, from August 2020, private landlords are now required to give at least six month's notice unless there has been a serious breach of the tenancy), there is a likelihood that many residents in the district will face financial hardship or unemployment and as a result become threatened with homelessness.
+In 2020, the country was in the midst of the Covid-19 pandemic.
+Whilst the government brought in measures to temporarily halt evictions (for example, from August 2020, private landlords were required to give at least six months' notice unless there had been a serious breach of the tenancy), there is a likelihood that many residents in the district faced financial hardship or unemployment and as a result become threatened with homelessness.

-In the quarter April-June 2020, the Council owed a homelessness relief duty to 80 single person households, 38 of whom were under the age of 35 and therefore subject to the shared accommodation rate.
+Between April 2023-April 2024, the Council owed a homelessness relief duty to 158 single person households under the age of 35, and therefore subject to the shared accommodation rate.